How Can Emotional Triggers Treatment (ETT) Help You?

 Do You Get Triggered?

-When we get triggered, and the emotional brain brings past and unresolved issues into the current situation.
+When we get triggered, the emotional brain brings past and unresolved issues into the current situation.
 What we feel is real and intense.

 When the brain does not resolve or close past trauma, new experiences that are similar in content or meaning bring out the unresolved feelings.
 The brain then focuses all of that (past and present) on what is happening now.

 This is the reason that others may seem confused about the intensity of the reaction.
 Because there is high emotion involved, reason and logic do not function properly.

 When triggered, most people’s emotions are beyond their control.
 ETT provides closure to the past so that triggers are eliminated, and emotional reactions are no longer tied to the past or overly charged.

 How Does Emotional Triggers Treatment (ETT) Work?